 New Jersey Farm Bureau supports exploring the development of greater access for WIC and SFMNP participants including making electronic reading devices available to more local area growers for food stamps.
 Clarifying requirements for participating farmers as well as alleviating some of the training hours in order to encourage more farmer involvement is supported by NJFB.
-As one means of increasing participation, NJFB supported a change in regulation that now allows for redemption the of WIC checks at farmers markets and direct farm marketers participating in the program.
+As one means of increasing participation, NJFB supported a change in regulation that allows for redemption the of WIC checks at farmers markets and direct farm marketers participating in the program.

 In 2019, NJ Department of Health was approved by USDA to authorize farmers markets to accept WIC/SFMNP rather than only individual farmers who go through the training.
-This allows more farmers to participate in the program without having to invest in it.
-This also allows urban growers on less than five acres to accept WIC and SFMNP through the markets they participate in.
-Data is still being gathered as to how it was rolled out this past growing season.
-NJFB will continue to be engaged in these discussions.
+This was meant to allow more farmers to participate in the program without having to invest in it.
+It was also meant to allow urban growers on less than five acres to accept WIC and SFMNP through the markets they participate in.
+This workaround was unsuccessful in allowing growers on less than five acres to redeem WIC and SFMNP as most markets are understaffed and do not have paid market managers to facilitate the markets as the redemption mechanism.